Mounayer/Seneca_MLSA_Event/README.md

 ## Majd's Demo

-The app generates html elements, full html pages that follow design principles, and you can converse with it too!
-All thanks to Azure OpenAI and their easily accessible GPT models.
+Thanks to Azure OpenAI and their easily accessible GPT models, this app can do the following:
+- Allows you to talk with a GPT-model.
+- Generates html element designs using CSS.
+- Generates entire web pages that follow design principles with one click.

+And the best thing is, you can see the code as well!

 ### Prerequisites